-Statement That Creates Temporary Table Database Logged WITH NO LOG clause FRAGMENT BY clause Where Temp Table Created CREATE TEMP TABLE Yes No No Root dbspace CREATE TEMP TABLE Yes Yes No One of dbspaces that are specified in DBSPACETEMP CREATE TEMP TABLE Yes No Yes Cannot create temp table.
-Error 229/196 SELECTINTO TEMP Yes Yes No Fragmented by round-robin only in the non-logged dbspaces that are specified in DBSPACETEMP
+Statement That Creates Temporary Table Database Logged WITH NO LOG clause FRAGMENT BY clause Where Temp Table Created CREATE TEMP TABLE Yes No No Root dbspace CREATE TEMP TABLE Yes Yes No One of dbspaces specified in DBSPACETEMP CREATE TEMP TABLE Yes No Yes Cannot create temp table.
+Error 229/196

-Important: Use the DBSPACETEMP configuration parameter or the DBSPACETEMP environment variable for better performance of sort operations and to prevent the database server from unexpectedly filling file systems.
+Important: It is recommended that you use the DBSPACETEMP parameter or the DBSPACETEMP environment variable for better performance of sort operations and to prevent the database server from unexpectedly filling file systems.
 The dbspaces that you list must be composed of chunks that are allocated as unbuffered devices.